About Essential Yoga Therapy

 Robin has been training yoga teachers for the last fifteen years.
 Certified in both Viniyoga and Iyengar yoga (through 1992), with additional training as a Spiritual Director and Buteyko Breathing Practitioner, Robin brings a unique weave of traditions into her practice.
 Since 2014, the EYT Therapist Training has been an IAYT Accredited Yoga Therapist Training Program, with Robin as Program Director.
 She is also a regular presenter on Yoga U and offers workshops, trainings and clinics around the country.
 See our Events Calendar to find her current schedule.

 After owning The Yoga Barn studios outside Seattle for 20 years, Robin has now shifted to teaching therapeutic yoga focusing on chronic pain and movement disorders such as MS and Parkinsons.
-She offers classes for Evergreen Hospital in Kirkland, Village Green Yoga in Issaquah and sees private clients at her office in Issaquah.
+She offers classes at Village Green Yoga in Issaquah and sees private clients at her office in Issaquah.
 She also offers annual therapeutic clinics at Bastyr Naturopathic University for teachers and her 5-day Essential Low Back Training Program.

 Robin is passionate about the emerging profession of Yoga Therapy and serves as Chair of the Accreditation Committee for the International Association of Yoga Therapists (IAYT) as well as the Advisory Council.
 She has presented on lower back pain at SYTAR (Symposium for Yoga Therapy and Research) and is considered one of the foremost experts in the area of yoga therapy for lower back pain.
 Her ability to speak articulately to the way in which yoga impacts the nervous system, mind and emotions has led to her presenting at both NAMA (National Ayurvedic & Medical Association) and SYTAR on the subjects of anxiety and stress.